Wine Description

 Tasting Notes

-Aroma: Cranberry, dry cherry, pie cherry, lavender.
+Aroma: Cranberry, dried cherry, pie cherry, lavender, cedar, subtle baking spice

 Bottle Details